 News

-In Fall 2024, we began working in collaboration with Stand4 Gallery
+In October 2024, we began working in collaboration with Stand4 Gallery

-Sunk Shore Bay Ridge is part of Essential Shore/Permeable Future, the second Bay Ridge Public Art & Ecology Biennial, curated by Jennifer McGregor and taking place at the Stand4 Gallery and Community Art Space and in public spaces around Bay Ridge April 19-June 21, 2025
+Sunk Shore Bay Ridge was part of Essential Shore/Permeable Future, the second Bay Ridge Public Art & Ecology Biennial, curated by Jennifer McGregor and taking place at the Stand4 Gallery and Community Art Space and in public spaces around Bay Ridge April 19-June 21, 2025.

 69th St. Pier